cortex-js/compute-engine/src/docs/guide-symbols.md

 a **free variable**.
 It will have a domain of `ce.defaultDomain'.

 If `ce.defaultDomain` is `null`, no definition is created, and the symbol is not bound to any definition.
-This will severely limit the usefulness of the symbol.
+This will limit the usefulness of the symbol.

-By default, `defaultDomain` is `ExtendedRealNumber` so any unknown variables is automatically assumed to be a real number.
+By default, `defaultDomain` is `ExtendedRealNumber` so any unknown variable is automatically assumed to be a real number.

 ```js